eformsignen/developers/help/eformsign_embedding_en.rst

             "type" : "01" , // 01 - internal or  02 - external  (required)
-            "access_token" : "", // refer to openAPI accessToken for information on entering access tokens "refresh_token" : "", // refer to openAPI accessToken for information on entering refresh tokens "external_token" : "", // refer to openAPI accessToken for information on entering external tokens when handling external recipient transactions
+            "access_token" : "", // refer to openAPI accessToken for information on entering access tokens "refresh_token" : "", // refer to openAPI accessToken for information on entering refresh tokens "external_token" : "", // refer to openAPI accessToken for information on entering external tokens in the external recipient step
             "external_user_info" : {
-               "name" : "" // enter the external recipient name when handling an external recipient transaction }
+               "name" : "" // enter the external recipient name in the external recipient step }
         }
     };